tnwei/nbread/README.md

 optional arguments:
   -h, --help   show this help message and exit --no-pager   Disable pager and print directly to stdout

+Paging: Defaults to 'less' with auto-exit.
+Override with $PAGER env var or disable with --no-pager.
+Set PAGER='' to disable paging via environment.
 ```

 ## Setup